../people/Harold McGruther

 1994 Sold Mental Jimmy's mail order to John Paul Rogers.

-1995 McGoo's answering to Kris Bennett letter in Ride US.
+1995 McGoo's answering to Kris Bennett letter in Ride BMX US.

 2000 Steve Van Doren and McGoo have put together the Vans Triple Crown downhill races.